tartakynov/k8s-playground/README.md

 # k8s playground

-This is a playground project with a simple k8s setup
+This is a playground project with a simple k8s setup for Docker for Mac
 - web application written in Scala (initialized from this [archetype](<https://github.com/playframework/play-scala-isolated-slick-example/>))
 - phpMyAdmin
 - MySQL database